Partitioning a Planar Graph into two Triangle-Forests: Introduction

 \section{Introduction}

-It is well-known and easy to show that the vertices of any planar triangulation~$G$ can be partitioned into two sets each inducing a forest if and only if the dual graph~$G^*$ of~$G$ contains a Hamiltonian cycle~\cite{CK69,RW08}.
-Hence this is not possible for all triangulations, due to the examples of Tutte~\cite{Tut46}.
+Tait's conjecture from 1884~\cite{Tai84} is (equivalent to) the claim that the vertices of any planar graph~$G$ can be partitioned into two sets each inducing a forest, also see~\cite{CK69,RW08}.
+However, the conjecture is false, due to first examples of Tutte~\cite{Tut46}.
+Also see~\cite{HM88} for further counterexamples.
 However, every planar graph can be vertex-partitioned into two outerplanar graphs, by assigning the layers of a BFS-tree alternatingly to the two parts.
 See~\cite{AEFG16} for further considerations into this direction.
-In this paper, we consider a family of graphs strictly between forests and outerplanar graphs: We call a graph~$G$ a \emph{triangle-forest} if~$G$ has no cycles of length at least four.
+In the present paper, we consider a family of graphs strictly between forests and outerplanar graphs: We call a graph~$G$ a \emph{triangle-forest} if~$G$ has no cycles of length at least four.
 In other words, every maximal~$2$-connected subgraph of~$G$ is a triangle, see \cref{fig:triangle-forest}.
 We show that the vertices of any planar graph can be partitioned into two sets each inducing a triangle-forest (cf.~\Cref{thm:bipartition}).
+However, this was already obtained previously in~\cite[Theorem 4.1]{Tho95}.
+We then show that this does not extend to locally planar graphs (cf.~\Cref{cor:not2}), while it follows from a result of Kawarabayashi and Mohar~\cite{Kawarabayashi2010} that all such graphs can be partitioned into four (triangle-)forests~(cf.~\Cref{cor:4}).